itsvantae/AWS-Projects/Build a language translation bot using Amazon Lex/Define Functions/README.md

 if __name__ == "__main__":
     main()
 ```
-let's head over to [Running your Project](../Running%20your%20Project/README.md) to see how our final output has turned out.
+Let's head over to [Running your Project](../Running%20your%20Project/README.md) to see how our final output has turned out.